Unorthodox Engineers

 Dobson Books published a collection of the stories as The Unorthodox Engineers ISBN 0-234-72072-7 in November 1979.
-A 2013 Kindle reprint is available from Gateway, ISBN 0234720727.
+A 2013 Kindle edition is available from Gateway, ISBN 0234720727.

 The short story "The Pen and the Dark" was adapted into a text-based computer adventure game by Keith Campbell, with text by Colin Kapp.
 It was published in 1984 by Mosaic Publishing with the packaging for the game including a book copy of the original story.